 SHS is a game-changing resource–the LARGEST per capita investment in homeless services in the country.
 The measure created a regional 1% marginal tax rate on taxable income over $200,000 a year (joint/household) or $125,000 a year (single), and a 1% business net profits tax for regional businesses with sales over $5 million.
 Thanks to the support of voters and the contributions from a few wealthy taxpayers and businesses, SHS is now being used for addiction and mental health treatment, job training, affordable housing, and funding for service providers.

 However, the response must match the crisis on our streets and the needs of our unhoused neighbors.

 Scaling up a response to homelessness requires more than just faster spending.
 HereTogether is pushing to retool how our governments and service providers deliver services, measure our progress, and work together toward our shared vision.

 First, you can show your support.
 Click here to add your name to the list of HereTogether partners as an individual and/or on behalf of your organization or business.

-How will the HereTogether homeless services measure impact our region?
+How is the Supportive Housing Services measure impacting our region?

 For people currently experiencing homelessness, we already know what services work to help people transition out of homelessness and prevent homelessness in the first place — we have just needed the ability to fund these services to scale.
 Through this measure, our community has the investment we need to effectively transform the reality of our chronic homeless crisis.

-Services provided through this measure will impact: seniors, children, women escaping domestic violence, people of color, people with disabilities, LGBTQIA+ folks, and veterans.
-Additionally, this measure will fund programs that make a substantial difference in reducing the risk of homelessness.
+Services provided through this measure will impact seniors, children, women escaping domestic violence, people of color, people with disabilities, LGBTQIA+ folks, and veterans.
+Additionally, this measure is funding programs that make a substantial difference in reducing the risk of homelessness.